seed-labs/seed-emulator/examples/C04-ethereum-pos/README.md

-# Ethereum PoS - The Merge
+# How to run Ethereum PoS private network - The Merge

 In this example, we show how the SEED Emulator to emulate The Merge that is an upgrade to proof-of-stake.